Brazil manifestos seek to rein in Bolsonaro before election

 The U.S. also weighed in, with its State Department issuing a statement the day after the ambassadors’ meeting to say the Brazilian electoral system and democratic institutions are a “model for the world.”
 In a July conference with regional defense ministers in Brazil’s capital, Brasilia, U.S. Defense Secretary Lloyd Austin said militaries should carry out their missions responsibly, especially during elections.

-The letters to be read Thursday — which at any other time might have been a dry exercise relegated to academia — have struck a chord with society.
-Television stations in recent days have aired clips of artists reading the pro-democracy pledge.
+The letters — which at any other time might have been a dry exercise relegated to academia — have struck a chord with society.
+Television stations in recent days have aired clips of artists reading the pro-democracy pledge, and rallies are being called in 21 cities nationwide.

+One of those invited to speak at the university law school was Arminio Fraga, a prominent asset manager and former central bank chief during a center-right administration.

+“I am here today, in this room, in this university, with such a diverse group that sometimes fought on opposite sides, doing all we can now to preserve what is sacred to us all.
+That’s our democracy,” said Fraga, an outspoken Bolsonaro critic.

 Bolsonaro, for his part, has played down concerns and repeatedly dismissed the manifestos.